 Please see our Home Page for a current listing of times/dates for Masses, Confessions and other weekly devotions and helpful information.

-“Baptism, the gate to the sacraments, necessary for salvation in fact or at least in intention, by which men and women are freed from their sins, are reborn as children of God and, configured to Christ by an indelible character, and incorporated in the Church, is validly conferred only by washing with true water together with the form of words.”
+“Baptism, is the gate to the sacraments and necessary for salvation.
+It is in fact or at least in intention, the way by which men and women are freed from their sins and reborn as children of God.
+It is through baptism that we are configured to Christ by an indelible character and incorporated into the Church.
+It is validly conferred only by washing with true water together with the form of words.”

 It has been the constant practice of the Roman Catholic Church from the earliest times to administer the sacrament of Baptism to infants.
 It is natural that parents want to pass along their own faith to their child and their values that flow from that faith.
 Baptism marks the beginning of this faith life.

 Couples who are expecting their first child or who are new to the parish are expected to attend a preparation process well in advance of the baptism.
-This is scheduled through contact with the Pastoral Assistant For Faith Formation, Deacon Bill Swanson.
+This is scheduled through contact with the Pastoral Assistant for Faith Formation, Patrick Ryland.
 Topics include theology of baptism and sin, symbols of Baptism, the role of godparents, and an overview of the Baptism Ceremony.
-Contact Deacon Bill Swanson at 385-385-3700 for more information.
+Contact the Parish Office at 385-385-3700 for more information.

 First Reconciliation is a private celebration which is completed when the parents and the Director of Faith Formation agree that the child is ready.
 First Holy Communion is a communal celebration which is usually celebrated in May of each year.
 Students are presented at the altar by their families to receive the sacrament.

 For more information on both Baptism and First Reconciliation please contact the Parish Office at 360-385-3700.